 Spotify will review your RSS feed submission, which will take some time.
 Once authorized, your private podcast episodes will be made available to your targeted listeners through the Spotify app.

-How to Add Patreon RSS Feed to Spotify
+How to Add a Patreon RSS Feed to Spotify

 Unfortunately, Patreon’s RSS feed link doesn’t work with Spotify.
-However, you can still add Patreon-exclusive podcasts on Spotify by following these follows:
+However, you can still add Patreon-exclusive podcasts on Spotify by following these steps:

 Once your Spotify is connected, you can access exclusive podcasts via Patreon’s Connected Apps tab.

-How to Add Private RSS Feed to Spotify
+How to Add a Private RSS Feed to Spotify

 How to Upload a Podcast to Spotify